awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_remediate.md

    + If an IAM user was involved is it possible their credentials have been compromised?
 See the next section on Remediating Compromised AWS Credentials\.
    + If an API was invoked from a principal that has no prior history of invoking this type of API, does this source need access permissions for this operation?
 Can the bucket permissions be further restricted?
    +  If the access was seen from the **user name** `ANONYMOUS_PRINCIPAL` with **user type** of `AWSAccount` this indicates the bucket is public and was accessed\.
 Should this bucket be public?
 If not, review the security recommendations below for alternative solutions to sharing S3 resources\.
+   + If the access was though a successful `PreflightRequest` call seen from the **user name **`ANONYMOUS_PRINCIPAL` with **user type** of `AWSAccount` this indicates the bucket has a cross\-origin resource sharing \(CORS\) policy set\.
+Should this bucket have a CORS policy?
+If not, ensure the bucket is not inadvertently public and review the security recommendations below for alternative solutions to sharing S3 resources\.
+For more information on CORS see [Using cross\-origin resource sharing \(CORS\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) in the S3 user guide\.

 If the access was authorized, you can ignore the finding\.
 If you determine that your S3 data has been exposed or accessed by an unauthorized party review the following S3 security recommendations to tighten permissions and restrict access\.
 Appropriate remediation solutions will depend on the needs of your specific environment\.